Mercersburg Historic District

+The Mercersburg Historic District is a national historic district that is centered on the center square of Mercersburg in Franklin County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1978, with a boundary increase added in 1989.

+History and architectural features

-Mercersburg Historic District is a national historic district centered on the center square of Mercersburg in Franklin County, Pennsylvania.
-The district includes 124 contributing buildings and 1 contributing site in the central business district and surrounding residential areas of Mercersburg.
-The residential buildings include a number of sheathed log, stone, and brick dwellings, with some dating to the 18th century.
+This district includes 124 contributing buildings and one contributing site that are located in the central business district and surrounding residential areas of Mercersburg.
+The residential buildings include a number of sheathed log, stone, and brick dwellings, with some dating to the eighteenth century.
 The district has a number of notable examples of the Federal, Greek Revival, and Colonial Revival styles.

-Notable non-residential buildings include the Presbyterian Church (1794, 1885), United Church of Christ (1845), Mansion House Hotel, James Buchanan Hotel, McKinstry Building, and First National Bank.
-Located in the district and separately listed is the Lane House.
+Notable non-residential buildings include the Presbyterian Church (1794, 1885), United Church of Christ (1845), Mansion House Hotel, The James Buchanan Hotel, McKinstry Building, and First National Bank.
+Also located in the district but separately listed is the Lane House.

 It was listed on the National Register of Historic Places in 1978, with a boundary increase in 1989.